scalabli/quo/docs/unicode-support.rst

 Linux and certain other operating systems, its encoding handling is problematic.

-The biggest source of frustration is that Click scripts invoked by init systems, deployment tools, or cron jobs will refuse to work unless a Unicode locale is exported.
+The biggest source of frustration is that Quo scripts invoked by init systems, deployment tools, or cron jobs will refuse to work unless a Unicode locale is exported.

 If Quo encounters such an environment it will prevent further execution to force you to set a locale.
-This is done because Click cannot know about the state of the system once it's invoked and restore the values before Python's Unicode handling kicked in.
+This is done because Quo cannot know about the state of the system once it's invoked and restore the values before Python's Unicode handling kicked in.